Higgs chameleon: Introduction

-Inspired by the chameleon mechanism \cite{Khoury:2003aq,Khoury:2003rn,Wang:2012kj,Upadhye:2012vh,Khoury:2013yya} by coupling the chameleon to ambient matter where the effective potential of chameleon becomes heavier in the denser environment, we propose in Sec. \ref{sec:HiggsChameleon} to stabilize the Higgs field in the early Universe by recognizing Higgs as chameleon coupled to inflaton after we first generalizing the chameleon coupling for arbitrary background in Sec. \ref{sec:GeneralChameleon}.
-The idea is simple enough but has never been explored before, which is also free from all the current constraints on Higgs from particle colliders and on chameleon from local gravity experiments if we restrict ourselves to couple Higgs chameleon to inflaton alone.
+Inspired by the chameleon mechanism \cite{Khoury:2003aq,Khoury:2003rn,Wang:2012kj,Upadhye:2012vh,Khoury:2013yya} by coupling the chameleon to ambient matter where the effective potential of chameleon becomes heavier in the denser environment, we propose in Sec. \ref{sec:HiggsChameleon} to stabilize the Higgs field in the early Universe by recognizing Higgs as chameleon coupled to inflaton after we first generalize the chameleon coupling for arbitrary background in Sec. \ref{sec:GeneralChameleon}.
+The idea is simple enough but has never been explored before \footnote{The chameleon was proposed as an effective screening mechanism for modified gravity, and has been widely used to account for dark energy or even dark matter (see, for example, \cite{Katsuragawa:2016yir,Katsuragawa:2018wbe,Chen:2019kcu}).}, which is also free from all the current constraints on Higgs from particle colliders and on chameleon from local gravity experiments if we restrict ourselves to couple Higgs chameleon to inflaton alone.